 “I am focused and committed to fighting for every penny that my clients are entitled to.
 My practice is based upon excellence in representation, and making sure clients feel 100% confident and comfortable with me as their lawyer.
 Reputation is the most valuable asset a lawyer has.”

-Travis is married to Aryn Mayor, and they have two daughters.
+Travis is married to Aryn Mayor, and they have three children.
 As an Oregon college football “house-divided” they enjoy watching both Beaver and Duck games, and taking family trips to Sun River and the Oregon Coast.

 Rising Star, Super Lawyers, 2015

 ALI-ABA Scholarship & Leadership Award, American Law Institute and American Bar Association, 2005